mateuszjurewicz/procat/README.md

 ### Dataset Structure

-If you prefer not to use the provided jupyter notebooks, the easiest way to get an overview of the files that form the PROCAT dataset, you can start by viewing the `PROCAT/offer_features.csv` file, or the `PROCAT_mini/offer_features.csv` which contains a small subset of the data in the exact same format, for quick tests.
+If you prefer not to use the provided jupyter notebooks, the easiest way to get an overview of the files that form the PROCAT dataset is to start by viewing the `PROCAT/offer_features.csv` file, or the `PROCAT_mini/offer_features.csv` which contains a small subset of the data in the exact same format, for quick tests.

 Every product offer instance consists of: